Michael Jarjura

-Michael Jarjura (born May 12, 1961) is an American attorney and politician who served as the Mayor of Waterbury, Connecticut from 2001-2011.
+Michael Jarjura (born May 12, 1961) is an American attorney and politician who served as the Mayor of Waterbury, Connecticut from 2001 to 2011.

 Prior to being Mayor, he was elected in November 1992 to represent Waterbury's 74th District in the Connecticut House of Representatives.
 He served as House Chairman of the Insurance and Real Estate Committee.
 He also served on the Judiciary and Finance Committee.
 During his tenure, Jarjura served as Chairman and member of various Legislative Task Forces and Commissions.

 Early life and education

 Born in Waterbury, Connecticut, Jarjura was educated in the Waterbury school system and graduated from Sacred Heart High School in 1979.
 He received a Bachelor of Science in Management from Post University in 1983.
 He then earned a Juris Doctor from the University of Bridgeport Law School in 1987.

 Career

 After graduating from law school, Jarjura worked as an independent attorney and businessman.
 He also served as an assistant Connecticut Attorney General from 1987 to 1993.